 A more subtle difference that permeates the film is its moral message.
 In the book, Michael Crichton, the perpetual sceptic of the benefits of technology, made some characteristically potent points about the responsibility of science and latched onto chaos theory with an almost religious fervour to authenticate these.
 Chaos theory is a mathematical concept about the inherent unpredictability of complex systems but in Michael Crichton’s eyes it becomes more of a justification for an inherent belief in Murphy’s Law.
 In the film, the finer points of explanation and much of the subtlety of Michael Crichton’s argument have been pared away to an absolute minimum, meaning that all the chaos theory seems to be there to do is work up an old “There are some things humankind was not meant to interfere with,” presented with unsubtly bombastic regard.
 The fact that this is closely tied to several ponderous comments about over-reliance on computer systems leaves the film beating its Crichton-esque anti-technological tub with an unduly heavy hand.

 Steven Spielberg followed this with the immensely disappointing sequel The Lost World: Jurassic Park (1997).
 This was followed by the slightly better Jurassic Park III (2001) where Joe Johnston inherited the directorial reins.
-A Jurassic Park IV has been announced off and on ever since 2001 and finally emerged as Jurassic World (2015), followed by the upcoming Jurassic World: Fallen Kingdom (2018).
+A Jurassic Park IV has been announced off and on ever since 2001 and finally emerged as Jurassic World (2015), followed by Jurassic World: Fallen Kingdom (2018) and Jurassic World: Dominion (2022), as well as the animated tv series spinoff Jurassic World: Camp Cretaceous (2020-2).
 Jurassic Park was re-released in 3D in 2013, the 20th anniversary of its release.

-Jurassic Park gave a sudden boost to the career of the then declining career of Michael Crichton and in the next few years Crichton became one of the hottest film-adapted authors in Hollywood with the likes of Rising Sun (1993), a superior adaptation of Crichton’s blatantly racist book about Japanese business practice; Barry Levinson’s adaptation of Disclosure (1994), Crichton’s novel about sexual harassment, which contains some science-fiction elements; the lost world film Congo (1995); Crichton’s original screenplay Twister (1996) about tornado chasers; Levinson’s underrated Sphere (1998) about the investigation of a crashed UFO; John McTiernan’s The 13th Warrior (1999), an historical epic about the meeting between Vikings and Neanderthals; Richard Donner’s dull adaptation of Crichton’s Timeline (2003) about time travel to Mediaeval France; the tv mini-series remake of The Andromeda Strain (2008); and the tv mini-series remake of Westworld (2016– ).
+Jurassic Park gave a sudden boost to the career of the then declining career of Michael Crichton and in the next few years Crichton became one of the hottest film-adapted authors in Hollywood with the likes of Rising Sun (1993), a superior adaptation of Crichton’s blatantly racist book about Japanese business practice; Barry Levinson’s adaptation of Disclosure (1994), Crichton’s novel about sexual harassment, which contains some science-fiction elements; the lost world film Congo (1995); Crichton’s original screenplay Twister (1996) about tornado chasers; Levinson’s underrated Sphere (1998) about the investigation of a crashed UFO; John McTiernan’s The 13th Warrior (1999), an historical epic about the meeting between Vikings and Neanderthals; Richard Donner’s dull adaptation of Crichton’s Timeline (2003) about time travel to Mediaeval France; the tv mini-series remake of The Andromeda Strain (2008); and the tv series remake of Westworld (2016-22).
+Earlier films adapted from Crichton’s books are the extra-terrestrial virus film The Andromeda Strain (1971) and the neurosurgical Frankenstein film The Terminal Man (1974).
 Crichton also created the hit hospital drama ER (1994-2009).
-Michael Crichton’s earlier films as director were Westworld (1973) about an android amusement park that goes amok; the medical conspiracy thriller Coma (1978); The Great Train Robbery (1979) about a Victorian train heist; Looker (1981) about virtual models; Runaway (1984) about a police force to stop amok robots; and the courtroom thriller Physical Evidence (1989).
-Other films adapted from Crichton’s books are the extra-terrestrial virus film The Andromeda Strain (1971) and the neurosurgical Frankenstein film The Terminal Man (1974).
+Michael Crichton’s films as director were Westworld (1973) about an android amusement park that goes amok; the medical conspiracy thriller Coma (1978); The Great Train Robbery (1979) about a Victorian train heist; Looker (1981) about virtual models; Runaway (1984) about a police force to stop amok robots; and the courtroom thriller Physical Evidence (1989).